ariebovenberg/slotscheck/README.rst

 Notes
 -----

+- ``slotscheck`` does not work on alternative Python implementations such as PyPy, Jython, or IronPython.
+This is for two reasons:

+  1. Other implementations such as PyPy handle slots differently, and running slotscheck wouldn't be useful.
+  2. To perform its checks, ``slotscheck`` uses CPython-specific features

 - ``slotscheck`` will try to import all submodules of the given package.
   If there are scripts without ``if __name__ == "__main__":`` blocks, they may be executed.